maedehdehghanam/Laptop-Price-Prediction/README.md

-# Laptop Price Prediction Project
+# Laptop Price Prediction using K-Fold Cross Validation

-This repository contains a machine learning project that predicts laptop prices based on data gathered from torob.com.
+This repository contains a machine learning project that predicts laptop prices based on data collected from [torob.com ↗️](https://torob.com/).
+The project utilizes the K-Fold Cross Validation technique to evaluate and improve the model's performance.
 The project utilizes data scraping techniques to collect laptop specifications and corresponding prices from the website.
 Using this data, a machine learning model is trained to accurately predict the price of a laptop given its specifications.
 This project also determines the best option among the dtaset based on the desired features, using cosine similarity.

 ## Dataset